UMKpp/UMKpp/README.md

 # Hello, I'm Upuli Maheshika

-### Undergrad | BEng (Hons) in Software Engineering | Full Stack Developer Enthusiast
+### Undergraduate Student | BEng (Hons) in Software Engineering | Aspiring Full Stack Developer

 ## About Me

-- Undergraduate student at IIT.
+- Undergraduate student at IIT pursuing a degree in Software Engineering.
-- Passionate about Full Stack Development & UI/UX Design
+- Passionate about Full Stack Development and UI/UX Design.
-- Currently working on web development projects
+- Currently building web development projects and exploring new technologies.
-- Always learning new technologies and improving skills
+- Continuously learning and improving my technical skills.
-- My main Goal is to become a professional Software Engineer in a leading tech company
+- My goal is to become a professional Software Engineer in a leading technology company.

-## 📊 GitHub Analytics
+## GitHub Analytics

 <div align="center">